-We depend on MCC Advisors' investment management team, or the Investment Team, which is provided by MCC Advisors, for the identification, final selection, structuring, closing and monitoring of our investments.
+We depend on our investment management team, or the Investment Team, which is provided by MCC Advisors, for the identification, final selection, structuring, closing and monitoring of our investments.
 Our Investment Team is integral to our asset management activities and has critical industry experience and relationships that we will rely on to implement our business plan.
-Our future success depends on our Investment Team's continued service to MCC Advisors.
-The departure of any of the members of the Investment Team could have a material adverse effect on our ability to achieve our investment objective.
+Our future success depends on our Investment Team's diligence, skill, network of business contacts and continued service to MCC Advisors.
+The departure of any of the members of MCC Advisors' Investment Team could have a material adverse effect on our ability to achieve our investment objective.
 As a result, we may not be able to operate our business as we expect, and our ability to compete could be harmed, which could cause our operating results to suffer.
 In addition, we can offer no assurance that MCC Advisors will remain our investment adviser or our administrator.
-Moreover, we also experience competition in attracting and retaining qualified personnel, particularly investment professionals, and we may be unable to maintain or grow our business if we cannot attract and retain such personnel.

-Our investment adviser may not be able to achieve the same or similar returns as those achieved by our senior management and Investment Team while they were employed at prior positions.
+Our investment adviser may not be able to achieve the same or similar returns as those achieved in the past by our senior management and Investment Team.

 The track record and achievements of the senior management and Investment Team of MCC Advisors are not necessarily indicative of future results that will be achieved by our investment adviser.
-As a result, our investment adviser may not be able to achieve the same or similar returns as those achieved by our senior management and Investment Team while they were employed at prior positions.
+As a result, our investment adviser may not be able to achieve the same or similar returns as those achieved by our senior management and Investment Team during their tenure with MCC Advisors while they were employed at prior positions.